Leaving a Gift in Your Will: Lose the Jargon and Plan in Plain Language

 Donor Advised Fund

 Think of a Donor Advised Fund (DAF) as a ‘mini foundation’.
-Donors can set up a fund with a gift to a public foundation that is invested for a period of time.
-The returns, and even capital, can then be used to make grants to charity.
-There are a number of organizations where you can set up a DAF, such as Community Foundations, Public Foundations and Financial Institutions.
+You can set up a fund that is invested for a period of time.
+The returns, and even capital, can then be used to make grants to your charities of choice.
+There are a number of organizations where you can set up a DAF, such as community foundations, public foundations and financial institutions.

 Add up all of your possessions, property, and money.
 Now deduct any debt or liabilities.
 There you have it – your estate!

 This is the person (there can be more than one) you appoint to make sure your final wishes are carried out.
 You can choose a family member, friend, or a professional.
 It’s up to you.

 This is the person you name in your Will to be responsible for your dependants including children and/or pets.
 You better ask first!

 This describes someone who has died without a Will.
 You definitely don’t want to be this person!

 To put it simply, a legacy is a gift left in your Will, but it can also be much more than that.
 Your legacy is what you leave behind, something that summarizes what your life meant and the impact you’ve had on the world.

 Life Insurance ‘Death Benefit’